meeramenon07/100-days-of-code/log.md

 Day 16, April 16, 2019
 *** Today's progress: Continued watching the java script video by teacher Beau.
 Its the most amazing tutorial video that I have watched and learned from.
 Today, I learnt and revised about calling functions, function arguments, returning functions both valid and invalild, Boolean values, Conditional logic with If statements, Global versus Local scope in functions, storing array, Logical and operator, Equality and Inequality operator, etc.

+Day 17, April 17, 2019
+*** Today's progress : Continued watching the java script video by teacher Beau for revision.
+Today, I covered the following topics :
+Returning Boolean values from functions
+Returning early patterns from functions
+Function And operator
+Function OR operator
+Else statements
+Else If Statements
+Logical order in Else If Statements
+If Else chain
+Switch statements
+Default options in switch statments
+Gold code
+Multiple identital options in switch statements Replacing If Else chains with Switch
+Replacing If Else chains with Switch statements